Interview - Anna Kujumdzieva from Biointech

 What was it about AQUABIOPRO-FIT that triggered your interest?

-The objective of AQUABIOPRO-FIT project to process byproducts from fisheries and aquaculture into nutritional supplements that are health promoting, environmentally friendly and cost effective, is what triggered my interest.
+The objective of AQUABIOPRO-FIT project to process side streams from fisheries and aquaculture into nutritional supplements that are health promoting, environmentally friendly and cost effective, is what triggered my interest.
 In addition to advancing research, the prospect of making the research results and the economic and environmental knowledge accumulated throughout the project available in structured educational modules further strengthened my interest.
 I think that creating educational tools that showcase the scientific progress made in AQUABIOPRO-FIT, of course following the project’s intellectual property regulations, will provide a valuable contribution to research and education.

 What impact will the results from the project bring?

 The impact of the AQUABIOPRO-FIT project can be considered from several perspectives.
-From an economic standpoint the biomass byproduct processing technologies developed by the project will result in economically valued products of high quality that minimize waste.
+From an economic standpoint the biomass side stream processing technologies developed by the project will result in economically valued products of high quality that minimize waste.
 In addition, societal benefits will be realized because the project combines research and learning; it provides educational material for the general public and raises awareness for healthy living along with economic prosperity.
 And finally, the project contributes to the European action plan for circular economy encompassing the whole economic circle: from extraction of raw materials, to design, production, marketing, safety, bioactivity and acceptance.

 What do you see as the biggest challenge in moving towards a circular economy?